-Recreational lobster fishing at the Abrolhos is at a low level.
+Recreational licensed lobster fishing at the Abrolhos Islands is at a low level and lobster take is only permitted using pots.

-To ensure the compliance of recreational fishers with bag and size limits, it is far simpler for fisheries officers to sight and measure whole fish, rather than try to identify frozen blocks of white fish flesh where the skin is not always present.
+To ensure the compliance of recreational fishers with bag and size limits, it is far simpler for Fisheries Officers to sight and measure whole fish, rather than try to identify frozen blocks of white fish flesh where the skin is not always present.